Sunday, December 14, 2025

 ------

-The Bhandarkar Oriental Research Institute in Pune, India (BORI) undertook a massive project, collating dozens of manuscripts from across India and Nepal to create a standardized, scholarly version of the Valmiki Rāmāyaṇa, renowned for its monumental, scholarly "Critical Edition" of the Valmiki Ramayana.
+The Oriental Institute of the Maharaja Sayajirao (MS) University of Baroda undertook a massive project, collating dozens of manuscripts from across India and Nepal to create a standardized, scholarly version of the Valmiki Rāmāyaṇa, renowned for its monumental, scholarly "Critical Edition" of the Valmiki Ramayana.
+And, they delivered a standardized "Critical Edition" version, containing 18,670 shlokas.

 Still, it contains some more interpolations such as inclusion of Putra Kameshti Yagna in Bala Kanda, entire Uttara Kanda, etc. And according to my study, it needs further pruning.